Who is The Masked Singer? Spoilers, theories and clues revealed

 Who’s behind the masks?
 Butterfly was the primary celeb to be unmasked on the present.

-On Saturday 4th January’s opening episode, the judges didn’t appropriately guess that Butterfly was EastEnders star and celeb DJ, Patsy Palmer, finest know to many TV viewers for enjoying Bianca Jackson within the BBC cleaning soap.
+On Saturday 4th January’s opening episode, the judges did not accurately guess that Butterfly was EastEnders star and celeb DJ, Patsy Palmer, finest know to many TV viewers for enjoying Bianca Jackson within the BBC cleaning soap.

 Who’s Chameleon?